agcdtmr/automation/README.md

 Education and Training: Some educators and trainers use Jenkins for teaching purposes, demonstrating how automation can improve workflow and productivity.

+## Creating SSH key and adding to ssh-agent and add the new ssh key to gihub account

 ## Cloning the forked learning-jenkins repo

 It seems that there might be an issue with your SSH key configuration and Git is unable to find the SSH key or the SSH configuration file.
 Let's address this issue step by step: